lokimeyburg/msteams-auth-sample/README.md

 2. Install the neccessary NPM packages and start the app
     * `npm install`
     * `npm start`

-    * Your app should be running on port 3333
+Thhe app should start running on port 3333 or the port you configured

 ## Packaging and installing your app to Teams